Test Information 2021-22

 "What about the optional essay?" you may ask.
-There will be a letter sent home, and will need to be signed and returned a month ahead of the deadline.
+There will be information provided, and you will need to be signed up by the deadline.
 While this is not a "must do", it may be worth doing if you are planning on going to a college that will look at it.

 FULL TIME HOMESCHOOL STUDENTS: if you are a full time home school student, you need to register yourself, and unfortunatly the cost is your responsibility.